Quickstart

 - Profile management — persistent profiles let a session resume cookies, storage, and trust signals across runs.

-- Session lifecycle — full lifecycle reference (states, idle timeout, recovery on reconnect).
+- Session lifecycle — full lifecycle reference (states, the free-tier 20-minute duration cap, recovery on reconnect).

 - API versioning policy — what changes are additive, what triggers